chiragpatel2595/oc-photo-swipe/README.md

     * **Slug**: To show specific gallery, Enter the **slug** of gallery.

-    > Note: If you want show gallery with album links, Please do not change it's default value(`:slug`).
+    > Note: If you want to show gallery with album links, Please do not change it's default value(`:slug`).

     * **Display Properties:** Here you get flexible display properties.